StackStorm/st2/docs/source/rules.rst

   defined in UNIX cron format.

 Timers are implemented as triggers, which means you can use them inside the rules.
-In the section bellow, you can find some examples on how to use timers in the rule definitions.
+In the section below, you can find some examples on how to use timers in the rule definitions.

 core.st2.IntervalTimer
 ~~~~~~~~~~~~~~~~~~~~~~